gristlabs/grist-help/help/install/example-docker-nginx.md

 ### Environment

-The following `.env` files must be located in the same folder, as the Grist `docker-compose.yml`.
+The following `.env` files must be located in the same folder as the Grist `docker-compose.yml`.

 ### `grist.env`
 ```